markkohdev/python-env-starter/README.md

 # Python Virtual Env Starter
+Getting your python repository setup for other developers to work on can be tedious and time consuming.
 Use this handy utility to make setting up your python projects "mad easy" for other developers.

 Tons of thanks to @kennethreitz and @dasJ for making [autoenv](https://github.com/kennethreitz/autoenv) :)